The role of disorder in the synthesis of metastable zinc zirconium nitrides: Introduction

 \section{Introduction}

-Computational materials discovery is a rapidly progressing research field, with the potential to revolutionize how we design and scale up materials.
+Computational materials discovery is a rapidly progressing research field, with the potential to revolutionize how materials are designed and developed.
 However, determining whether a given predicted crystalline material is \textit{actually experimentally synthesizable} remains a key challenge.
-One common assumption in research guided by density functional theory (DFT) is that the “true” DFT-predicted ground state structure, or structures with energies near the ground state energy, are the most likely to be experimentally realized.
+One common assumption in computational materials research is that the ground state structure predicted by density functional theory (DFT) within the zero temperature (0 K) approximation, or structures with energies near the ground state energy, are the most likely to be experimentally realized.
 Conversely, another assumption is that increased energetic instability (i.e. formation energy farther away from the ground state energy) correlates with an increased difficulty to synthesize.
-However, neither of these assumptions necessarily hold, as demonstrated by multiple experimental and computational studies.\cite{sun2017thermodynamic} Recent work has emerged to further explore synthesizability in metastable materials,\cite{stevanovic2016sampling, sun2016thermodynamic, aykol2018thermodynamic, aykol2019network} but so far the research community still cannot definitively answer the simple question: "can I synthesize this material?"\cite{horton2021perils} Thus, as materials databases grow and structure predictions yield new predicted compounds for high-throughput screenings, it is increasingly pertinent that the materials discovery community develops comprehensive methods for assessing synthesizability so that we can avoid misleading false positives and negatives.
+However, neither of these assumptions necessarily hold, as demonstrated by multiple experimental and computational studies.\cite{sun2017thermodynamic} Recent work has emerged to further explore synthesizability in metastable materials,\cite{stevanovic2016sampling, sun2016thermodynamic, aykol2018thermodynamic, aykol2019network} but so far computational materials researchers still cannot confidently answer the following question: "can this predicted material be synthesized?"\cite{horton2021perils} Thus, as materials databases grow and structure predictions yield new predicted compounds for high-throughput screenings, it is increasingly pertinent that the computational materials discovery community develops comprehensive methods for assessing synthesizability so that misleading false positives and negatives can be avoided.